kristianvaula/kristianvaula/README.md

 - 📫 Reach me through my student email: kristvje@stud.ntnu.no

-#### I have added some projects from my time as a computer engineering student.
+#### I have imported some projects from GitLab from my time as a computer engineering student.
 #### Feel free to check them out!

 | Project     | Screenshot                                      | Repository Link                                    |